- Home

 - Do not clean ears with cotton swabs or sharp objects.

-- Avoid secondhand smoke and anyone with a cold (both can increase the likelihood of ear infections).
+- Avoid secondhand smoke and anyone with a cold (both can make ear infections more likely).

-- Make sure kids get in the habit of washing their hands, especially after playing around other kids.
+- Get kids in the habit of washing their hands well and often, especially after playing around other kids.

 - Don't give a bottle when your baby is lying down.

-- Ask the doctor if earplugs and special ear drops are a good idea for a child who swims a lot.
+If your child swims a lot, ask the doctor if earplugs and special ear drops are a good idea.

 - Middle Ear Infections (Otitis Media)